Shanghai, China, 5-7 June 2019

 QIT has promoted the booming of the second quantum revolution and will surely have a profound impact on ICT networks.

-The International Telecommunication Union (ITU) is organizing a workshop on Quantum Information Technology (QIT) for Networks from 5-7 June 2019 at Sheraton Grand Shanghai Pudong Hotel & Residences, in Shanghai, China.
-The workshop will be hosted by China Academy of Information and Communications Technology, Institute of Quantum Information and Quantum Technology Innovation of the Chinese Academy of Sciences, Chinese Academy of Sciences Holdings Co., Ltd, and CAS Quantum Network, Co., Ltd. and QuantumCTek Co., Ltd. as co-organizers.
+The International Telecommunication Union (ITU) organized a workshop on Quantum Information Technology (QIT) for Networks from 5-7 June 2019 at Sheraton Grand Shanghai Pudong Hotel & Residences, in Shanghai, China.
+The workshop was hosted by China Academy of Information and Communications Technology, Institute of Quantum Information and Quantum Technology Innovation of the Chinese Academy of Sciences, Chinese Academy of Sciences Holdings Co., Ltd, and CAS Quantum Network, Co., Ltd. and QuantumCTek Co., Ltd. as co-organizers.

-The workshop will open at 0930 hours on 5 June 2019 and will be held in English only.Objectives
+The workshop opened at 0900 hours on 5 June 2019 and was held in English only.Objectives

 bring together world-wide academic institutions, high-tech companies, network operators, system vendors and ICT policy makers;